 The exhibition catalogue—”The Immensity of the universe” in the Art of Giovanna Garzoni, edited by Sheila Barker—is available for order through Casa Editrice Sillabe.
 Contributors include Aoife Cosgrove, Anatole Tchikine, Sheila ffolliott, Elena Fumagalli, Mary D. Garrard, Lucia Tongiorgi Tomasi, Francesco Morena, Peter M. Lukehart, and Pasquale Focarile.

-More Art Herstory blog posts about museum exhibitions:
+More Art Herstory museum exhibition reviews:

 Warp and Weft: Women as Custodians of Jewish Heritage in Italy, by Dr. Anastazja Buttitta

 A Tale of Two Women Painters, by Natasha Moura

 Hearts of Our People: Native Women Artists, by Dr. Elizabeth Sutton

 More Art Herstory blog posts about Giovanna Garzoni:

 Giovanna Garzoni’s Portrait of Zaga Christ (Ṣägga Krǝstos), by Dr. Alexandra Letvin